AhamRomania/aham/README.md

 **Essence guide:**
 - See great things
 - Things reveal themselfs so have patience
-- Substitute of innovation is presence as you develop
+- Substitute of innovation is presence in development

 **Development values:**
 - Keep it simple